Paul Van Riper: Post-retirement

 Such defeat can be attributed to various shortfall in simulation capabilities and design that significantly hindered Blueforce fighting and command capabilities.
 Examples include: a time lag in intelligence, surveillance, and reconnaissance information being forwarded to the Blueforce by the simulation master, various glitches that limited Blue ships point-defense capabilities and error in the simulation which placed ships unrealistically close to Red assets.

 After the simulation was restarted with different parameters, he claimed that the wargame had been fixed to falsely validate the current doctrine of the U.S. Navy.
-He is also critical of plans for the occupation of Iraq and their implementation following the Iraq War.
+He was also critical of plans for the occupation of Iraq and their implementation following the Iraq War.
 On April 24, 2006, he joined several other retired generals in calling for then-US Secretary of Defense and Iraq War architect Donald Rumsfeld's resignation.

 Van Riper currently resides in Williamsburg, Virginia in the Ford's Colony community.

 Decorations and awards

 General Van Ripers's military awards include:

 He is a graduate of the Army's Airborne and Ranger Schools.